Trevor-Warthman-2/Chef/src/readme.md

 Frontend App Name:
 "Stockpot"
-"Recipe Compendium"
+"Dish Compendium"
-"Pap-Eurika, for all your great recipe ideas"
+"Pap-Eurika, for all your great dish ideas"
 "Chefs Choice"
-"Recipe Vault"
+"Dish Vault"

 Email Address is not unique since you can have multiple accounts.

 Todos:
 - get it working with the better DocumentType
-- populate upon createing document with variant
+- populate upon createing document with recipe
 - push
 - rename v and r to d and r. remember plurals and capitolizations.
-- make new Variant require recipeId
+- make new Recipe require dishId
-- edit create variant endpont to do the something
+- edit create recipe endpont to do the something
-- Remove variant from recipe when delete variant
+- Remove recipe from dish when delete recipe
-- Get Variant creation and deleter working
+- Get Recipe creation and deleter working
-- get variant endpoint
+- get recipe endpoint

+Now that I have a proof of concept, start the frontend.
+First make a create recipe page.
+  What's a generic name for this dish?
+(Ex: if you're making a southwestern burger, this might be your "Cheeseburger" dish.)
+  ...Recipe stuff...
+Then make the home page with the filters

 HOW DO I SET THE TYPE OF A MODEL?
 IS IT A VARIANTDOCUMENT?
 WHT DO THEY NOT HAVE FUCKING IDS.

 - Do some more designing of database resources and plan out needs.
-- mark a way to show who has or has not voted on a variant
+- mark a way to show who has or has not voted on a recipe

 design how saved links fit in to the schema create the save link endpoint.
-(Maybe there are “draft variants”).
-But yeah posting a /dish/draftRecipe will look different based on the body.
-Maybe there’s just a normal one, maybe there’s one with only a link to the original that says “fill in to finalize recipe”, maybe finalized might have both.
-Also obviously posting recipes creates the dish.
+(Maybe there are “draft recipes”).
+But yeah posting a /dish/draftDish will look different based on the body.
+Maybe there’s just a normal one, maybe there’s one with only a link to the original that says “fill in to finalize dish”, maybe finalized might have both.
+Also obviously posting dishes creates the dish.

-- add user id when creating a recipe
+- add user id when creating a dish
-- or variant
+- or recipe
-- Make GET /recipes/me, break into system so no repeating logic
+- Make GET /dishes/me, break into system so no repeating logic

 - Make sub-routes for editing Steps
 - Make sub-routes for editing ingredients
 - Make endpoints for ratings and various statistics.
-(Top recipes, my top recipes, etc.)
+(Top dishes, my top dishes, etc.)

 Make an error handler wrapper so I can throw errors and it responds gracefully

 Overall Plan:
   - Differentiate between public ratings and author ratings.
   - Model some more frontend stuff
-    - Full page recipe
+    - Full page dish
-      - Recipe name at top
+      - Dish name at top
       - description
-      - recipes are created with one variant marked as "primary variant".
+      - dishes are created with one recipe marked as "primary recipe".
 Validate this.
 Other than labeling it "primary" don't do anything yet.
-      - duplicate button that copies the first variant and puts it in the last slot as "_ Copy"
+      - duplicate button that copies the first recipe and puts it in the last slot as "_ Copy"
-      - variants bar across the bottom showing all ratings on the unopened ones
+      - recipes bar across the bottom showing all ratings on the unopened ones
         - Probably want to show number of favorites
         - number of ratings
         - cost of ingredients?